-Bacteria in Drinking Water
+What Bacteria are in Drinking Water?

 Bacteria are the most numerous organisms on the planet.
 There are literally millions of different types of bacteria.
 They are one-celled organisms and are present in everything from water to food, and on objects we touch every day.
 What’s ironic about bacteria is that they are among the smallest organisms on earth, and yet, they can cause some of the greatest problems.